 - NMC has a restricted visitation policy during the COVID-19 pandemic.
 You may be allowed a single visitor, with certain limitations.
-Read the full policy here.

 - If the test positively indicates COVID-19, you will be referred to your primary care for follow-up.
 Your appointment, procedure or surgery will be rescheduled.

 - While COVID-19 testing is not perfect, and does result in small numbers of false positives, we will treat all positive results the same, and reschedule your appointment.
-We do this in the interest of safety for all.
+We do this in the interest of safety of all.

 Blood draws & outpatient lab services